stanford-oval/SPL/README.md

 - You can query its status via HTTP calls.
 Please see [link](https://cloud.google.com/translate/docs/advanced/long-running-operation)

+## Copyright

+The schema samples provided in `schema_data_sampled` were taken from third-party websites, and is copyrighted by the respective author.</br>
+We're releasing this data for non-profit, educational purposes only.
+The copyright owner can contact us to have it taken down, if they so wish.

 ## Citation
-If you use this codebase in your work, please cite:
+If you use the software in this repository, please cite:

 ```
 @inproceedings{moradshahi-etal-2020-localizing,